RaviTambade/TFLPortal/Documentation/TransflowerWebdesign/tflwebdesign2.md

+## Transflower  Website
-#Transflower  Website both user-friendly and effective to Transflower audience.
+Both user-friendly and effective to Transflower audience.

 ### 1. **Homepage Design**
 The homepage is Transflower digital storefront—it should immediately convey Transflower value proposition, be visually engaging, and guide users toward taking action.
 Let’s dive deeper into the homepage elements: